mrdbourke/pytorch-deep-learning/README.md

 Module 1 will showcase an end-to-end PyTorch workflow that can be leveraged for other problems.

 2. PyTorch classification - Let's take the workflow we learned in module 1 and apply it to a common machine learning problem type: classification (deciding whether something is one thing or another).
 3. PyTorch computer vision - We'll get even more specific now and see how PyTorch can be used for computer vision problems though still using the same workflow from 1 & 2.
+We'll also start functionizing the code we've been writing, for example: `def train(model, data, optimizer, loss_fn): ...`
 4. Going modular - PyTorch is designed to be modular, let's turn what we've created into a series of Python scripts (this is how you'll often find PyTorch code in the wild).
 For example:
 ```
 code/